Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning: Methodology

 \subsection{Framework}

-Our work aims to comprehensively discover and analyze the performance of parameter-efficient methods under few-shot scenarios.
-We propose a general framework to prime the whole model (may include PLMs or other tunable elements) to adapt to various domains under few-shot scenarios.
-We divide the training pipeline into two parts: \textbf{Upstream Learning Stage} and \textbf{Downstream Fine-Tuning Stage}.
-In our work, we adopt MAML\cite{MAML} and Multi-task learning\cite{multitask_learning} as the \textbf{Learning method} in the upstream learning stage to train our model, which will be discussed in the following sections.
-In our framework, we tune different parameters in different stages.
-Specifically, the parameters tuned in the upstream learning stage are called \textbf{Upstream tunable elements}, while those tuned in the downstream fine-tuning stage are called \textbf{Downstream tunable elements}.
+Our work aims to comprehensively analyze the priming strategies by comparing the performance of PE methods under few-shot scenarios.
+We introduce a general framework to prime the whole model (may include PLMs) to better adapt to downstream tasks.
+Our training approach consists of two distinct stages: the \textbf{upstream priming stage} and the \textbf{downstream fine-tuning stage}.
+Initially, the model acquires knowledge from source tasks during the upstream priming stage, followed by few-shot fine-tuning on target tasks in the downstream stage.

+Specifically, we name parameters fine-tuned in the upstream stage as \textbf{upstream tunable elements}, while those in the downstream stage as \textbf{downstream tunable elements}. \textbf{Upstream tunable elements} and \textbf{downstream tunable elements} may be fully-overlapping, partially-overlapping or non-overlapping.